faseehfs/ghsync/README.md

 A simple, user-friendly Python CLI application for syncing your GitHub repositories to your local computer.

-## Commands
+## Usage

+1. Run `config`

--   `config`: Guides you through the configuration process and saves the settings to `config.json`.
-Run this again if you need to reconfigure the application.
+    - Walks you through the configuration process.
--   `sync`: Downloads any repositories that haven’t been downloaded yet (including LFS files) and updates existing ones in the sync directory if there are changes.
-Run this periodically to keep your local copy up to date.
+    - Saves settings to `config.json`.
+    - To edit later, either update `config.json` manually or re-run `config` to reset everything.

+2. Run `sync`
+    - Clones all repositories into your configured folder.
+    - Handles LFS files if configured.
+    - On subsequent runs:
+        - Downloads new repositories.
+        - Updates existing repositories.

+## Extra Commands

+-   `backup`
--   `backup`: Compresses your backup directory into a timestamped `.zip` file and deletes the original folder.
-The next time you run `sync`, repositories are re-downloaded, preventing local corruption.
+    Compresses your backup directory into a timestamped `.zip` file and deletes the original folder.
+Next time you run `sync`, repositories are re-downloaded.